-It is important to understand the difference between price and value, since it will help us to take the right decisions.
-Mr. Market puts a price tag on a security.
+It is important to understand the difference between price and value since it will help us to make the right decisions.
+Mr. Market puts a price tag on each security.
 This is happening multiple times in a minute after the opening bell has rung.
 Stock prices go up, fall or stay flat.
-At the most fundamental level, supply and demand in the market determines stock price movements.
+At the most fundamental level, supply and demand in the market determine stock price movements.
 But who are the players behind the supply and demand side?
 Basically people, human beings.
-The science has already proven that the behaviour of humans is not always rational.
-Daniel Kahneman, a nobel price winner in economics, has done a tremendous work in researching human biases.
-There are dozens of behaviour biases that have an impact on our investment decisions.
+The science has already proven that the behavior of humans is not always rational.
+Daniel Kahneman, a Nobel prize winner in economics, has done tremendous work in researching human biases.
+There are dozens of behavioral biases that have an impact on our investment decisions.
 Loss aversion or overconfidence, just to name a few.
 Many of these aspects are driven by human characteristics and emotions, such as fear and greed.
 They can and do affect the price of a stock, sometimes to a large degree but rarely do they significantly impact its value.

 Historical and future value calculations